-Experiencing financial stress?
+Experiencing financial stress from financial mistakes you've made?
 You need to shift your mindset, and start using your money mistakes to your advantage like these folks did below.

-Out of money mistakes the size of Dolly Parton’s…personality can come the most wonderful of things.
-In fact, it’s the one thing that unites most of the financial greats.
+Out of financial mistakes the size of Dolly Parton's…personality can come the most wonderful of things.
+In fact, it's the one thing that unites most of the financial greats.

 Let me show you what I mean.